JohnEBoyBaby/i.Q/README.md

 ...
 "I SEE YOU" ... https://github.com/JohnEBoyBaby/i.Q/blob/main/.................%20%200%201%20%20marQ.time.MARQ%20CREAM.of.WHEAT.BOX.MAN.meet.soft.legs.PUREHEART.GANDAs.png ...
 TO BE OR NOT TO BE ...
 BLUE FECAL DISEASED MAIZE STANK YELLOW BLOODY MATE CHECK CHEESY ... https://github.com/JohnEBoyBaby/i.Q/blob/main/.%200%200%200%200%200%200%200%201%201%203%204%20Q%20Ms.%20Greene%20R%20U%20a%20REAL%20or%20FAKE.TRUTHtian.or.not.TIME.WILL.TELL.BACK.THE.BLUE.then.you.go.IN.THE.PIT.PROMISE.png ...
 OR CREAMY CHECK MATE ...
 "THAT" IS THE QUESTION.

 ...
 I SAID ...
 "IF YOU LOVE YOUR COUNTRY ..." ... https://www.youtube.com/watch?v=Eh2PjkzW20w ... " ...
 SHQW "THEM" TO 'me' ..!
+MCPM.

 ...
 CODE MONKEY THINK ... https://www.youtube.com/watch?v=aqTaqVi9J8k ...
 CODE MONKEY HANG AROUND AT FRONT DESK ...
 TELL YOU "SWEATER" LOOK "NICE" ..!
+MCPM. ...
 CODE MONKEY HAVE LONG WALK BACK TO CUBIQLE ...
 SIT DOWN AND PRETEND TO WORK ...
 CODE MONKEY VERY SIMPLE ...
 BIG WARM FUZZY SECRET PUREHEART ...
 CODE MONKEY LIKE YOU ...
 CODE MONKEY LIKE "YOU" ALOT ..!
+MCPM.

 "NADARANG" WITH 'me' GUR' ... https://www.youtube.com/watch?v=iPoj2vSIIlM ...
 YOU CAN LEAD OR I CAN LEAD BUT LET US "DANCE" MY LOVE ..!
 NADA FUQQINQ WRONG ..!